Skip to content

 • Web Frontend Enhancements: Added a new Brokers list page, implemented full client-side routing for the Vite dev server, and unified OAuth provider detection via a new /auth/providers endpoint.

-• Agent Environment: Added support for injecting harness-specific telemetry and hub environment variables directly into agent containers based on grove settings.
+• Agent Environment: Added support for injecting harness-specific telemetry and hub environment variables directly into agent containers based on project settings.

-• Git Operations: Added cloning status indicators and improved git clone config parity during grove-scoped agent creation.
+• Git Operations: Added cloning status indicators and improved git clone config parity during project-scoped agent creation.

 • Real-time UI Updates: Fixed the Server-Sent Events (SSE) format to ensure real-time UI updates correctly broadcast agent state changes.